hazelcast/hazelcast/site/website/blog/2020-06-09-jdk-gc-benchmarks-part1.md

 `long` number) and produces no garbage.
 For any given heap usage in gigabytes, such a small state per key implies the worst case for the garbage collector: a very large number of objects.
-GC overheads scale not with heap size, but object count.
+GC overheads scale much more with object count than heap size.
 We also tested a variant that computes the same aggregate function, but with a different implementation that produces garbage.

 We performed most of the streaming benchmarks on a single node since our